5-10 start has Yankees restless; Cashman vows to stay course - WTMJ

 AP Baseball Writer

-NEW YORK (AP) — The New York Yankees’ players and staff are restlessness.
+NEW YORK (AP) — The New York Yankees’ players and staff are restless.
 So are fans.

 A 5-10 start, the franchise’s worst in 24 years, has shaken a team that expects to contend for a World Series title.